 The lower rate of pay reflects the entry-level nature of an apprenticeship and the fact that workers are learning on the job.
-Many people choose apprenticeships as a way to secure higher future earnings through being more experienced and better qualified.
+Many people choose apprenticeships as a way to secure higher future earnings by being more experienced and better qualified.

-What is the living wage?
+What is the National Living Wage?

 London living wage

-Employers in London are not legally required to pay this higher rate by law but can choose to do so to help hire talented employees.
+Employers in London are not legally required to pay this higher rate by law but can choose to do so in order to attract and hire talented employees.

 Three terms are used when talking about minimum remuneration for employment in the UK.
 These are National Minimum Wage, National Living Wage and Living Wage.
-The National Living Wage is a sub-section of the National Minimum Wage and is not associated with the cost of living.
+The National Living Wage is a subsection of the National Minimum Wage and is not associated with the cost of living.

 The Living Wage, often referred to as the Real Living Wage, is not a legal requirement for any employer.
 It is a calculation based on the real cost of living in the UK, published annually as a guideline for employers that want to incentivise their employees with a higher realistic minimum wage.

-The current Living Wage guidelines are £9.90 per hour across most of the UK and £11.05 per hour for London.
+The current Living Wage guidelines are £10.42 per hour across most of the UK and £11.95 per hour for London.

 A POS for you and your team

-Square’s bespoke and robust POS system works for businesses of all shapes and sizes.
-By managing your sales, inventory, payments and records, it helps you concentrate on growing your company and your team.
+Square POS works for businesses of all shapes and sizes.
+Managing your sales, inventory, payments and records, helps you concentrate on growing your company and your team.

 Square Team Management works from your POS to help you schedule and manage your team, while also empowering your staff by letting you grant them custom permissions.
 With the Team App, they can clock in and out and manage their schedule from their smartphone, plus keep track of hours worked and their estimated pay.